|AUTHOR: Elise Gravel

-Presentation & layout: 5/5--Clean, simple, lots of white space
+Presentation & layout: 5/5–Clean, simple, lots of white space and bright colors

-Photos/illustrations: 5/5--Colorful, bold lines, great use of color and space
+Photos/illustrations: 5/5–Colorful, bold lines, great use of bright colors and space

 Documentation of sources: no documentation of sources included in the NetGalley ARC

-Front and back matter: 1/5--Since this is a short picture book (not intended for research purposes), things like an index or Table of Contents are not needed.
-Still, a glossary of terms like insect, louse, transparent, nits, nymphs, etc. would be useful.
-No bibliography or "Further Reading" section is included, either.
+Front and back matter: 1/5–Since this is a short picture book (not intended for research purposes), things like an index or Table of Contents are not needed.
+Still, a glossary of terms like species, environment, poisonous, silk, eggs, abdomen, mimic, prey, etc. would be useful.
+No bibliography or “Further Reading” section is included, either.

-Engrossing: 5/5--Very easy to read and understand.
-Children will definitely enjoy this fun introduction to head lice.
+Engrossing: 5/5–Very easy to read and understand.
+Children will definitely enjoy this fun introduction to spiders.

-Writing: 5/5--This book will make learning about lice fun.
+Writing: 5/5–This book will make learning about spiders fun.
+Love the humor!

-Appeal to target audience: 5/5--Especially useful for PreK-Grade 3.
+Appeal to target audience: 5/5–Especially useful for PreK-Grade 2.

 - Language: none